 How Migraines can be treated

-What are the options for drug free treatment?
+What are the options for drug-free treatment?

 If your migraines are infrequent and not particularly severe, it might be possible to control your symptoms without ever taking medications.
-A healthy lifestyle including, a diet rich in unprocessed foods, regular exercise, and stress reduction techniques, is a good start.
+A healthy lifestyle, including a diet rich in unprocessed foods, regular exercise, and stress reduction techniques, is a good start.
 But there are a few other things you can try.
 The evidence for their effectiveness is limited, but they have proven useful for some people.

 Acupuncture - Put simply, acupuncture is the use of very fine needles to stimulate nerves or pressure points in the skin.
-While specific migraine related studies are limited, acupuncture has proven effective for stress reduction, something highly recommended for migraine sufferers.
+While specific migraine-related studies are limited, acupuncture has proven effective for stress reduction, something highly recommended for migraine sufferers.

-Can over the counter medications control the problem?
+Can over-the-counter medications control the problem?

-For infrequent, or only moderately severe, migraine attacks, over the counter medication may be sufficient to deal with your symptoms.
+For infrequent or only moderately severe migraine attacks, over-the-counter medication may be sufficient to deal with your symptoms.

 Speak to a pharmacist about which painkiller is most suitable for your pain.
 Paracetamol, aspirin, ibuprofen, and codeine have all been used for the symptomatic relief of migraine.